-You begin every morning with a cup of coffee, but have you ever stopped to think about the differences between roasts?
+You start most mornings with a cup of coffee, but have you ever stopped to think about what actually sets one roast apart from another?

-Why are some coffee beans darker than others?
-Italian and French roasts are two of the darkest coffee beans available.
+Why do some beans come out darker than others?
+French and Italian roasts are two of the darkest you'll find, so they're a great place to start.

 Quick Answer: What is the difference between French roast and Italian roast?